 Does It Work?

 The idea of fiber helping people lose weight is nothing new and, fiber has been the main ingredient in several weight loss supplements previously reviewed on this site.
 Because there are studies showing it works, I would not be surprised if some people said Metamucil curbed their appetite and helped them lose weight.

-Personally, while I wouldn't call it the “Metamucil diet,” I have no problem with something that adds extra fiber, especially if it leads to people eating foods which also have fiber.
+While I wouldn't call it the “Metamucil diet,” I have no problem with something that adds extra fiber, especially if it leads to people eating foods that also have fiber.